-The November examination for this course will comprise a two-hour long paper.
+The June examination for this course will comprise a two-hour long paper.
 Students can expect both theory and problem-type questions in this exam.
 The mark obtained in the exam counts 70% towards the final mark.
 The examination is compulsory.
 An external examiner will assess the quality of both the examination paper and the students' answers.

-Specific Outcomes Assessment Criteria Assessment Tasks Understand and appreciate the influence of Constitutional principles on the Law of Life Partnerships, and how the courts have harmonised these with common law principles. - Critically discuss recent statutory and case law aimed at harmonising common law principles with Constitutional law principles. - Analyse adequacy of measures taken. - Class discussions Theory and problem questions in test and exam Class assignment.
+Specific Outcomes Assessment Criteria Assessment Tasks Understand and appreciate the influence of Constitutional principles on the Law of Life Partnerships, and how the courts have harmonised these with common law principles.
+Critically discuss recent statutory and case law aimed at harmonising common law principles with Constitutional law principles.
+Analyse adequacy of measures taken. - Class discussions Theory and problem questions in test and exam Class assignment.
 Understand and explain the recent development of South African law relating to customary marriages, religious marriages, domestic partnerships and civil unions.
 Critically discuss the recent changes to the South African law relating to intimate relationships.
 Analyse the adequacy of these changes in light of the Constitution.
-Demonstrate an understanding of the court decisions in which this area of the law has been developed. - Class discussions Theory and problem questions in test and exam Class assignment.
+Demonstrate an understanding of the court decisions in which this area of the law has been - Class discussions Theory and problem questions in test and exam Class developed. assignment.
 Understand and explain the statutory and common law principles which govern engagement and marriage in South Africa.
 Discuss the law relating to engagement and the termination thereof.
 Identify and explain the requirements for a valid marriage.
-Explain when a marriage may be void or - Class discussions Theory and problem questions in test

-Π

-voidable and the effects that this shall have on and exam.

-the marriage.

-- Explain the requirements for and

-consequences of a putative marriage.

-- Discuss the invariable consequences of a valid

-marriage.

-- Discuss the various matrimonial property

-systems that exist in South Africa.

-- Explain the consequences of the death of one

-spouse.

-- Discuss the South African law pertaining to

-divorce and the consequences thereof.

-- Demonstrate an understanding of the court

-decisions relating to the statutory and common

-law principles which govern engagement and

-marriage in South Africa.

-Apply the knowledge - Apply the relevant law and precedents to a set - Class

-gained during this course to of facts. discussions and

-solve practical legal problem solving

-problems. exercises.

-- Problem

-questions in test

-and exam.
+Explain when a marriage may be void or voidable and the effects that this shall have on the marriage.
+Explain the requirements for and consequences of a putative marriage.
+Discuss the invariable consequences of a valid marriage.
+Discuss the various matrimonial property systems that exist in South Africa.
+Explain the consequences of the death of one spouse.
+Discuss the South African law pertaining to divorce and the consequences thereof.
+Demonstrate an understanding of the court decisions relating to the statutory and common law principles which govern engagement and marriage in South Africa. - Class discussions Theory and problem questions in test and exam.
+Apply the knowledge gained during this course to solve practical legal problems. - Apply the relevant law and precedents to a set of facts. - Class discussions and problem solving exercises Problem questions in test and exam.